arashnm80/arashnm80.github.io/quotes.md

 > Make every bullet count.

-> never trust a founder that doesn't use his own product

 > It takes 10 years to become an overnight success.

 > Wealth is having assets that earn while I sleep.